aptech/docs/docs/CR-qz.rst

         Complex eigenvalues first.
 (Complex portion greater than imagtol see remarks section)
     :type sort_type: Optional input

-    :param 1: "udi"
+    :param 1: 0.
-        Absolute value of the eigenvalue less than 1.0.
 (Unit disk inside)
-    :type 1: TODO
+    :type 1: "udi"

-    :param 2: "udo"
-        Absolute value of the eigenvalue greater than or equal to 1.0.
+        Absolute value of the eigenvalue less than 1

+    :param 2: 0.
 (Unit disk outside)
-    :type 2: TODO
+    :type 2: "udo"
+        Absolute value of the eigenvalue greater than or equal to 1

+    :param 3:  (Left hand plane)
-    :param 3: "lhp"
+    :type 3: "lhp"
-        Value of the real portion of the eigenvalue less than 0.
-(Left hand plane)
+        Value of the real portion of the eigenvalue less than 0

-    :type 3: TODO
+    :param 4:  (Right hand plane)

-    :param 4: "rhp"
+    :type 4: "rhp"
-        Value of the real portion of the eigenvalue greater than 0.
-(Right hand plane)
+        Value of the real portion of the eigenvalue greater than 0
-    :type 4: TODO

-    :param 5: "ref"
-        Real eigenvalues first.
-(Complex portion less than imagtol see remarks section)
+    :param 5:  (Complex portion less than imagtol see remarks section)
-    :type 5: TODO
+    :type 5: "ref"

-    :param 6: "cef"
+        Real eigenvalues first

-        Complex eigenvalues first.
-(Complex portion greater than imagtol see remarks section)
+    :param 6:  (Complex portion greater than imagtol see remarks section)
-    :type 6: TODO
+    :type 6: "cef"
+        Complex eigenvalues first

     :returns: S (*NxN matrix*), Schur form of  A